-The project commences with the compounding of the polypropylene material by the Italian company Celanese Softer S.p.A., which also contributes the rheological, thermal as well as mechanical characterization of the material.
-Throughout the project, Softer also advises in terms of material recycling and exploitation.
-Concurrently, the Spanish company Naturality S.L. and researchers from the University of Alicante jointly work on the encapsulation of essential oils: Naturality takes over the actual oil extraction and develops concrete antimicrobial blends against target bacteria; the University of Alicante provides their expertise by focusing on the design and characterization of the kinetics and mechanical properties of the essential oil release.
+The project commences with the compounding of the polypropylene material by the Spanish association AIMPLAS, which also contributes the rheological, thermal as well as mechanical characterization of the material.
+Throughout the project, AIMPLAS also advises in terms of material recycling.
+Concurrently, the Spanish company Naturality S.L. and researchers from the University of Alicante jointly work on the encapsulation of essential oils: Naturality provides in-depth know-how from an industry perspective as a commercial firm.
+The University of Alicante takes over the actual oil extraction and provides their expertise by focusing on the design and characterization of the kinetics and mechanical properties of the essential oil release.
 In a next step, Propagroup S.p.A. will take over the high-volume production of films by extruding the polypropylene material and the developed essential oil blends in a blow extrusion process.
 The granules are provided by partner Softer.

 A crucial aspect of the project are the nanostructures containing the antimicrobial oil blends.
 These structures are collaboratively developed by the Spanish research institutes IK4-Tekniker and the Catalan Institute of Nanoscience and Nanotechnology (ICN2).
 IK4-Tekniker has long-term experience in designing nanostructures and will contribute this expertise to the “FLEXPOL” project.
 Moreover, they will work on the thermal nano-imprint lithography, from batch to-batch-up to a continuous roll-to-roll protocol, as well as the manufacturing of large-area flexible stamps.
 The Catalan Institute of Nanoscience and Nanotechnology (ICN2) will complement this with their fabrication techniques for hierarchical topographies based on micro- and nanofeatures.
 Furthermore, it holds a patent for an in-line non-invasive measurement system and will also inspect the quality of the continuously produced film materials.